+Roads may be bumpy and windy, hence we recommend you to carry Gravol Tablets.
 Arriving into Trivandrum is fine during daytime (7 am to 5 pm) but is more challenging during dark hours (after 5 pm).
 The road to and from the Trivandrum airport is open to trucks overnight (6pm to 6am) - trucks must stop at checkpoints and often get backed up along this route.
 It is possible to get caught behind the trucks for 4-5 hours if you arrive between 6 pm and 6 am

-Pick up via taxi will be arranged from those airports once we get your itinerary.
-Both cities are approximately 2.5-3 hours of drive to ASSA.
-Cost for taxi is about \$70.00 Cdn. (from Trivandrum) and \$90 (from Madurai).
-This can be split if you are travelling with others.
+Pick up via taxi will be arranged from the airport once we get your itinerary.
+Cost for taxi is about \$110.00 Cdn.
+(According to the size of the vehicle from Trivandrum).
+This can be split if you are travelling as a group.
 You can pay for this via the main office at Amar Seva Sangam or to Ram.
-You can also pay to Handi-Care in CDN \$s, if you do not have Indian Rupees.
+You can also pay to Handi-Care in CDN \$, if you do not have Indian Rupees.
 Do not pay or tip your taxi driver.